pedrohespanhol/website/content/publication/Pseudo.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In Proceedings of International Federation of Automatic Control (IFAC) (2018)" publication_short = ""
+publication = "In Proceedings of International Federation of Automatic Control (IFAC)" publication_short = ""

 # Abstract and optional shortened version.